+The main focus of this paper is to forecast global energy commodity prices (oil, gas and coal) based on a large global database using a latent factor model.
 The approach to factor construction proposed in this paper is global in nature: it is not constrained within a dominant geographical region and instead relies on exploiting the information from a large number of observable variables representing the entire global economy.
 Moreover, different factors can be associated with specific variables, such as inflation, equity prices, exchange rates and interest rates, supporting the construction of global factors of macroeconomic variables.
+Commodity energy prices are obtained from the World Bank dataset.
+This dataset reports nominal average prices measured in US dollars for oil, coal and gas (see details in data section).

 Our empirical findings support the presence of pronounced sparsity and heterogeneity in the estimates for the loading matrix, thus showing that each latent factor is likely to depend on a subset of the original variables in the Global VAR data set.
-Compared to the benchmark random walk (RW) model, our model based on sparse factors improves the accuracy of 1-quarter ahead predictions for all the energy commodity prices.
-The largest accuracy gains occur when predicting gas prices with the lowest mean square prediction error values for 1- to 4-quarters ahead.
+Compared to the benchmark random walk (RW) model, autoregressive and vector autoregressive models, and four different types of machine learning methods, precisely stepwise regression, random forest, elastic net and LASSO, the proposed models based on sparse factors improve the forecast accuracy for all the energy commodity prices.
+The largest accuracy gains occur when predicting gas prices, with the lowest mean square forecasting error (MSFE) corresponding to 1- to 4quarters ahead.2 Other machine learning methods in almost all cases give larger MSFEs than the RW and only the random forest method gives forecasting gains when predicting gas prices at longer horizons.
+This suggests that the increased prediction accuracy is not only due to the use of a larger database, but also by taking into account the sparsity of the latent factor structure behind these data.